Powers in orbits of rational functions: cases of an arithmetic dynamical Mordell-Lang conjecture: Abstract

 \section{Abstract}

-We classify, for fixed $m \geq 2$, the rational functions $\phi(x)$ defined over a number field $K$ that have a $K$-orbit containing infinitely many distinct $m$th powers.
-For $m \geq 5$ the only such maps are those of the form $cx^j(\psi(x))^m$, while for $m \leq 4$ additional maps occur, including certain Latt\`es maps and four families of rational functions whose special properties appear not to have been studied before.
-Thus, unusual arithmetic properties of a single orbit of a rational function imply strong conclusions about the global structure of the function.
-With additional analysis, we show that the index set $\{n \geq 0 : \phi^{n}(a) \in \lambda(\mathbb{P}^1(K))\}$ is a union of finitely many arithmetic progressions, where $\phi^{n}$ denotes the $n$th iterate of $\phi$ and $\lambda \in K(x)$ is any map with two totally ramified fixed points in $\mathbb{P}^1(K)$.
-This result is similar in flavor to the dynamical Mordell-Lang conjecture, and motivates a new conjecture on the intersection of an orbit with the value set of a morphism.
-A key ingredient in our proofs is a study of the genera of curves of the form $y^m = \phi^{n}(x)$.
-We find, for example, that these genera either grow exponentially with $n$ or are bounded by 1 as $n$ grows.
-We classify all $\phi$ for which these genera remain bounded, and present many examples; as part of this analysis we give a complete account of the post-critical behavior of Latt\`es maps.
-Another outcome of our method is a classification of every $\phi \in \C(x)$ with an iterate that is an $m$th power in $\C(x)$.
+Let $K$ be a finitely generated field of characteristic zero.
+We study, for fixed $m \geq 2$, the rational functions $\phi$ defined over $K$ that have a $K$-orbit containing infinitely many distinct $m$th powers.
+For $m \geq 5$ we show the only such functions are those of the form $cx^j(\psi(x))^m$ with $\psi \in K(x)$, and for $m \leq 4$ we show the only additional cases are certain Latt\`es maps and four families of rational functions whose special properties appear not to have been studied before.
+With additional analysis, we show that the index set $\{n \geq 0 : \phi^{n}(a) \in \lambda(\mathbb{P}^1(K))\}$ is a union of finitely many arithmetic progressions, where $\phi^{n}$ denotes the $n$th iterate of $\phi$ and $\lambda \in K(x)$ is any map M\"obius-conjugate over $K$ to $x^m$.
+When the index set is infinite, we give bounds on the number and moduli of the arithmetic progressions involved.
+These results are similar in flavor to the dynamical Mordell-Lang conjecture, and motivate a new conjecture on the intersection of an orbit with the value set of a morphism.
+A key ingredient in our proofs is a study of the curves $y^m = \phi^{n}(x)$.
+We describe all $\phi$ for which these curves have an irreducible component of genus at most 1, and show that such $\phi$ must have two distinct iterates that are equal in $K(x)^*/K(x)^{*m}$.